KazanovLab/ProteaseSpecificityModels/README.md

 The archive will be downloaded contains:
 * The main script to get PWM scores for your sequence
-* The directory “PWMs” with position-weighted matrices for 169 proteases from MEROPS database with 8 and more proteolytic events.
+* The directory `PWMs` with position-weighted matrices for 169 proteases from MEROPS database with 8 and more proteolytic events.
-* The directory “annotations” with information to correspond MEROPS code to MEROPS name of a protease.
+* The directory 'annotations' with information to correspond MEROPS code to MEROPS name of a protease.
 * The directory “examples” with input and output file examples.

 As input you need pass classic FASTA-file where the first string is description of protein sequence, the others – sequence itself.
 It’s strongly recommended.